httpwg/wg-materials/ietf103/minutes.md

 Roy: There's no way we will replace this with URL Specs.
 It's neither suitable for the IETF nor is it correct.
 We can still learn from it, though.
 This issue came from a bug reported to Mozilla about double-hash signs are being removed from identifiers.

-Mark: I will attempt to channel Ana: I think the reasoning is that because locaiton headers are arguiably under control of more authors, you need better defined error handling.
-URL handls that.
+Mark: I will attempt to channel Ana: I think the reasoning is that because location headers are arguably under control of more authors, you need better defined error handling.
+URL handle that.
 It's not my argument, though.
-Does anyone have warm thoughs about this?
+Does anyone have warm thoughts about this?

 We could reference the URL standard informatively, but that would be strange.